Puriney/scRNA.seq.course/05-exprs-qc.md

 ## Introduction

 Once gene expression has been quantified it is summarized as an __expression matrix__ where each row corresponds to a gene (or transcript) and each column corresponds to a single cell.
-This matrix should be examined to remove poor quality cells which were not evident in either read QC or mapping QC.
-Failure to remove low quality cells at this stage will add a large amount of technical noise which will obscure the biological signals of interest in downstream analysis.
+This matrix should be examined to remove poor quality cells which were not detected in either read QC or mapping QC steps.
+Failure to remove low quality cells at this stage may add technical noise which has the potential to obscure the biological signals of interest in the downstream analysis.

 Since there is currently no standard method for performing scRNASeq the expected values for the various QC measures that will be presented here can vary substantially from experiment to experiment.
 Thus, to perform QC we will be looking for cells which are outliers with respect to the rest of the dataset rather than comparing to independent quality standards.

-For convience we will also be using the [scater](https://github.com/davismcc/scater) package which contains many functions to aid in quality control.
+Consequently, care should be taken when comparing quality metrics across datasets collected using different protocols.

 ## Blischak dataset